 • Photos of the elevations of your property (front and rear) and adjoining houses.

-• Photos of both interior / exterior of your house / apartment.
+• Photos of both interior and exterior of your house / apartment.

 The full dimensions of the rooms, perhaps using the auctioneer's floor plan if available.
 Links from myhome.ie or daft.ie or aerial images from Google Maps showing the neighbouring properties for context and the property in question at a larger scale.
 Note: photos from first floor windows often help give a clearer understanding of boundary conditions.